ArcovanBreda/CEConvDL2/blogpost.md

   *Figure XX: Accuracy over test-time saturation shift for saturation equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (saturation) Equivariant networks, and jitter indicates training time saturation augmentation, which was set to be in [0, 20].
 The CE-Resnet-18 models are trained for 5 saturation shifts of -1, -0.5, 0, 0.5 and 1 that were applied to the input image. ([source](CEConv/plot_saturation.py))*
 </div>

 Compared to the equivariance implemented by transforming the kernel, there are some changes.
-The peak around no saturation shift has become wider and flatter for CE-ResNet-18 and towards the ends of the test-time saturation shifts, it manages to outperform the baseline.
-Furthermore, CE-ResNet-18 with jitter now outperform the baseline with jitter for positive saturation shifts.
-However, all of these changes lead only to an insignificant increase in test accuracy.
+The peak around no saturation shift has become wider and lower for CE-ResNet-18 and towards the ends of the test-time saturation shifts, it manages to outperform the baseline.
+Furthermore, CE-ResNet-18 with jitter now outperforms the baseline with jitter for positive saturation shifts.
+However, all of these variations only lead to an insignificant change in test accuracy.
 Therefore, there is no clear preference for one over the other.

 ##### Value Equivariance